 It is not necessary that a weapon be involved.2 A simple punch, kick, or bite that results in a permanent handicap or deformity qualifies as mayhem in Nevada.

-Note that disfigurement is permanent even if physical therapy or cosmetic surgery could correct it.
+Note that disfigurement is considered permanent even if physical therapy or cosmetic surgery could correct it.
 As long as the injury would last forever without extensive medical treatment, it qualifies as permanent under Nevada mayhem law.
-But if the harm is only temporary — such as a bruise or even a broken bone — the defendant would instead face battery charges.3

-Also note that defendants must act with malice to commit mayhem.4 This does not mean defendants must intend to maim or disfigure.
-Rather, courts presume there is malice if the victim’s disfigurement is a natural consequence of the defendant’s actions.5 Here is an example from a Nevada Supreme Court case:
+You must act with malice to commit mayhem.4 This does not mean you must intend to maim or disfigure.
+Rather, courts presume there is malice if the victim’s disfigurement is a natural consequence of your actions.5

 During a fight in Searchlight, Shirley bit off a piece of Mary Ann’s ear.
 Afterwards Mary Ann screamed, “Shirley, you bit a hunk out of my ear!”
 Shirley answered, “Good!
 Go to the doctor and get it sewed.”